awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ### <a name="replication-config-min-rule-config"></a>

-Each rule must include the rule's status and priority, and indicate whether to replicate delete markers\.
+Each rule must include the rule's status and priority\.
+The rule must also indicate whether to replicate delete markers\.
-+ `Status` indicates whether the rule is enabled or disabled\.
++ `Status` indicates whether the rule is enabled or disabled by using the values `Enabled` or `Disabled`\.
 If a rule is disabled, Amazon S3 doesn't perform the actions specified in the rule\.
 + `Priority` indicates which rule has precedence whenever two or more replication rules conflict\.
-Amazon S3 will attempt to replicate objects according to all replication rules\.
-However, if there are two or more rules with the same destination bucket, then objects will be replicated according to the rule with the highest priority\.
+Amazon S3 attempts to replicate objects according to all replication rules\.
+However, if there are two or more rules with the same destination bucket, then objects are replicated according to the rule with the highest priority\.
 The higher the number, the higher the priority\.
++ `DeleteMarkerReplication` indicates whether to replicate delete markers by using the values `Enabled` or `Disabled`\.

 In the destination configuration, you must provide the name of the bucket or buckets where you want Amazon S3 to replicate objects\.

-The following code shows the minimum requirements for a rule\.
+The following example shows the minimum requirements for a rule\.

 ```
 ...
     <Rule>
         <ID>Rule-1</ID>
-        <Status>rule-Enabled-or-Disabled</Status>
+        <Status>Enabled-or-Disabled</Status>
         <Priority>integer</Priority>
         <DeleteMarkerReplication>
-           <Status>Disabled</Status>
+           <Status>Enabled-or-Disabled</Status>
         </DeleteMarkerReplication>
         <Destination>
            <Bucket>arn:aws:s3:::bucket-name</Bucket>